-Agonized Dilipa regretted his past unintentional act and sought the intervention of the Sage to atone the sin fearing backlash breaking the link in the lineage in view of his childless state.Sage Vashishta advised ‘Dilipa, instead of repenting the past, pacify the divine Cow Kamadenu by tending her offspring Nandini.
-Kamadenu has gone to the Underworld (Abyss) to attend a fire sacrifice performed by Varuna and the infant Nandini is left alone and helpless in Heaven.
-Utilize this opportune time to appease Divine Kamadenu by tending her offspring Nandini for she is alone and helpless.
-Reach Heaven fast and attend to all her daily chores remaining as her protector till her mother returns.
-Be by the side of Nandini as she gazes in dense forest , walk with her as she walks, couch as she couches and roam with her till she fall tired and retires.
-In stay there lead an ascetic life, eat what you get in forest, sleep on the mattress of Kusha grass (Darbha Grass) and pay all worship to Nandini until mother Cow returns and propitiated.
-Receive Kamadenu with due reverence as and when she returns from the Underworld and be sure, she shall condone your sin and grant boon to quench your thirst for an offspring.
+Agonized Dilipa regretted his past unintentional act and sought the intervention of the Sage to suggest ways and means to atone the sin lest his childless state would break the lineage in his vamsa (generation).Sage Vashishta advised ‘Dilipa, instead of repenting the past act, pacify the divine Cow Kamadhenu by tending her offspring Nandini.
+Kamadhenu has gone to the Underworld (Abyss) to attend a fire sacrifice being performed by Varuna and the infant Nandini is left alone and helpless in Heaven.
+Utilize this opportune time to appease Divine Kamadhenu by tending her offspring Nandini for she is alone and helpless.
+Reach heaven fast, attend to all her daily chores and remain her protector till her mother returns.
+Be by the side of Nandini as she gaze in dense forest , walk with her as she walks, couch as she couches and roam with her till she fall tired and retires.
+While staying there, lead an ascetic life, eat what you get in the forest, sleep on the mattress made of Kusha grass (Darbha Grass) and pay all worship to Nandini until mother Cow returns and propitiated.
+Receive Kamadhenu with due reverence as and when she returns from the underworld and be sure Dilipa she would certainly condone your sin and grant boon to quench your thirst for an offspring’.

-As schemed by Nandini, on a fateful day when the King had followed the holy cow in the green slopes of the forest, while Nandini was grazing on lush green belt, Dilipa gazed on the beauties of the scene a distance away and relaxed his attention on Nandini which had just entered a cave.
+As schemed by Nandini, on a fateful day when the King had followed the holy cow in the green slopes of the forest, while Nandini was grazing on lush green belt, Dilipa gazed on the beauties of the scene a distance away, relaxing his attention on Nandini which had just entered a cave.
 Suddenly when he redrew his attention on the Cow, he saw her inside the cave and soon was under the paw of a fierce lion.
 Nandini fell to the ground.
 Shocked and dismayed at the sight, he rushed near the cave and tried to fit an arrow to shoot the lion, but, alas the hands lifted remained thus and numb.
 He could not move his hands even slightly as the lion started addressing him in human voice.
-Dilipa remained crazy as the animal spoke with human voice.
+Dilipa gone crazy as the animal spoke with human voice.

 Kumbodara smiled through its flashing teeth and said ‘Oh, King my pity to your madness.
 If this is lost, your fiery Guru can be appeased with your gifts of more Cows.
 See the other side, your renouncing your precious body will take away the shelter from those who depend on you.
 What guarantee shall be there that after your demise your folks shall get adequate shelter?
 Therefore save your dwelling on earth, Oh, King, think twice before you act and quickly empty the scene.

-Unmoved with the sermon Dilipa reacted ‘Oh, lord of woods, desist from flattering me.
+Unmoved with the sermon, Dilipa reacted ‘Oh, lord of woods, desist from flattering me.
 Remember the aphorism ‘whoever betrays his master’s trust, they commit blasphemy’.
 Clear my doubt first, would you betray the trust Lord Siva has reposed and allow the tree be destroyed?
 Even gifting a million Cows against this holy Cow shall not soften my Guru to whom this Cow is his soul.
 How would I show my face to him when this holy Cow is lost and gone?
 Be merciful, Oh, Lion, take me as ransom and leave the Cow to safety’.
 As Dilipa continued to convince the Lion the reluctant Lion finally agreed to have him as her feast.
 Said the Lion ‘King, throw away your weapons and be my feast.
 I will leave the Cow to flee’.
 Not a moment was lost thereafter.
 Quickly and unhesitatingly Dilipa threw away his weapons and cast himself as prey before the lion.

 As Dilipa lay prostrated before the Lion as prey, rain of flowers fell on him with a sweet voice calling ‘Get up my son’.
-Hearing the voice, as Dilipa got up there stood Nandini before the King, but not the Lion.
-‘Oh, hero King, listen , by magic art I raised this scene to test your piety and faith.
+Hearing the voice, as Dilipa got up he saw holy Cow Nandini standing before him, but the Lion not seen there.
+‘Oh, hero King, listen.
+By my magic art I raised this scene to test your piety and faith.
 Your piety has pleased me.
-Not even for a moment ponder and seek a boon that pleases you’ sermoned the Cow.
+Not even for a moment ponder and instead seek a boon that pleases you’ said the Cow.
 Clasping his hands, King kneeled before Nandini ‘Mother of Cow, give me a son of noble race to rule the kingdom following me’.